-Life is full of surprises and shocks, and being able to show your surprise is very important!
-One way to show your surprise is to say ‘oh my god’ or some variant of that phrase such as ‘oh my gosh’.
+This article will show you how to say “Oh my god” in Korean.
+After all, life is full of surprises and shocks, and showing your surprise is very important!
+You can say “Oh my god” or some variant of that phrase, such as “Oh my gosh.”

-This article will show you how to say ‘oh my god’ in Korean.
 Like in English, there are several ways to say it.
 We’ll show you how!

-‘Oh My God!’ in Korean
+“Oh My God!” in Korean

 1. 세상에 (sesange)

-세상에 (sesange) can be interpreted more literally as something like ‘never in the whole world would I have expected that’.
+세상에 (sesange) can be interpreted more literally as “never in the whole world would I have expected that.”

+This is another expression sometimes used to say “oh my god” in Korean.
 You may see this often in Korean subtitles in movies.

 맙소사! 전 몰라요. (mapsosa jeon mollayo)